LightArrowsEXE/moon_blog/_posts/2019-09-30-mpv-made-easy.md

 There are a couple of *shaders* that allow for better overall upscaling.
 These will have to be downloaded separately, and can be found [here](https://github.com/bjin/mpv-prescalers/tree/master).
 You can pick your shader based on the above table.

 We won't go into too much detail about shaders here (which offer even *more* options), but the basic gist of it is that you create a directory inside your mpv directory called "shaders".
-You then import that shader by settings `glsl-shader`.
+You then import that shader by setting `glsl-shader`.

 *My mpv.conf:*